William N. Goetzmann

 The ICF has been constructing databases of individual security prices in global markets over the 19th and 20th centuries._ These data are available for downloading at the ICF website.
 Now available:

-St. Petersburg Stock Exchange Project.
-Monthly data for all equities on the St. Petersburg Exchange, 1865 to 1917.
-Data may be downloaded here.
+St. Petersburg Stock Exchange Project – Monthly data for all equities on the St. Petersburg Exchange, 1865 to 1917.
 Pdf files of hard copy in Russian are available.

-Shanghai Stock Exchange Project.
-Monthly data for all equities on the St. Petersburg Exchange, 1865 to 1917.
-Data may be downloaded here.
+Shanghai Stock Exchange Project – Monthly data for all equities on the Shanghai Stock Exchange, 1870 to 1940.

 Great Mirror of Folly Data Project: The Global Financial Crisis of 1720 in London, Paris and the Netherlands: 1720.
 Geert Rouwenhorst, Rik Frehen and I have collected stock price and subscription data for the Dutch global markets in 1720, and additional data for the British markets.
 It is complementary to Larry Neal's and Francois Velde's data.
 Our working paper New Evidence on the First Financial Bubble is available on ssrn.